carlos-molina/contraval/README.md

 </br>

-The problem with accounting for exeptional situations is that the smart contract becomes includes intricate executions that are hard to examine and reason about its correctness.
+Accounting for exceptional situation is a necessary step towards building realiable contracts, however, it is not enough.
+The problem with bringing exceptions into the design of smat contracts is that they become populated by intricate executions that are hard to examine and reason about for correctness.
 The designer can address the problem only with the assitance of mechanical tools that help in systematic validation